tlent/felix-and-pearl-bots/README.md

   context-aware messaging.

 - **Secure Configuration:**
-  Manages sensitive data using AWS Parameter Store, ensuring secure and centralized configuration.
+  Manages sensitive data using AWS Secrets Manager with automatic secret rotation and IAM-based access control, ensuring secure and centralized configuration management.

 - **Streamlined Deployment:**
   Features a simplified deployment process with AWS SAM, making it easy to